akourkoulos/CHI-DMA/README.md

 ## Introduction
 A Direct Memory Access (DMA) feature enables devices to efficiently transfer data to and from main memory without involving the central processing unit (CPU).
-This bypass- ing capability is particularly beneficial for handling substantial data volumes, allowing the CPU to focus on other tasks.
-This paper focuses on the meticulous HDL design, optimization, and verification of an Intellectual Property Core (IP Core) DMA engine, that complies with the AMBA 5 Coherent Hub Interface (CHI) protocol.
+This bypassing capability is particularly beneficial for handling substantial data volumes, allowing the CPU to focus on other tasks.
+This work focuses on the meticulous HDL design, optimization, and verification of an Intellectual Property Core (IP Core) DMA engine, that complies with the AMBA 5 Coherent Hub Interface (CHI) protocol.
 This DMA controller is designed to be able to